 Keeping your dog's mouth clean is important for their overall health.
-Our Wisconsin Dells vets share the importance giving your dog a professional teeth cleaning, and the cost factors associated with it.
+Our Wisconsin Dells vets share the importance of getting your dog professional teeth cleanings and the cost factors associated with it.

 Does your dog need their teeth cleaned?